-"Pole Align Wizard" is THE best method of accurately polar aligning!
+"Pole Align Wizard" is one of the best method of accurately polar aligning!
 It is like traditional drift aligning, but on steroids!
 It has the advantage of automatically choosing the optimized stars for drift aligning and does not have to worry about star magnitude since the CCD can see dimmer than an eye.
 Also, it compensates for air refraction and other variables that manual drift aligning cannot.
 It does require the use of a CCD camera and corresponding camera control software.
 The Wizard walks you through the alignment process with easy step-by-step instructions.
-Note: This is the preferred alignment method when tweaking the RAPAS orthogonality.
+Note: This and the R.A.
+Correction Method (on the Technical Support page of our website) are the preferred alignment method when tweaking the RAPAS orthogonality.

-A full PEMProTM edition is included with the 1100GTO, 1600GTO and 3600GTO mounts (sorry, not the Mach1GTO).
+A full PEMPro[TM] edition is included with the 1100GTO, 1600GTO and 3600GTO mounts (sorry, not the Mach1GTO).

 - Other Software There are many software packages that include aids to polar alignment that can be found through a Google search.
 Some will work better than others.
 Do not be fooled into thinking that your alignment is perfect simply because a piece of software told you so.
 Polar Alignment is, after all, entirely a mechanical issue.
 Apart from "Pole Align Wizard", we do not have experience with these other software programs and cannot vouch for them or provide support. - Star Drift method Traditionally, this very time-consuming procedure has been regarded as the most accurate method of polar alignment.
 However, if you are using the old method of drift alignment that employs stars near the eastern or western horizon, you may encounter problems from atmospheric refraction, which will skew your alignment.
-To obtain more accurate results, choose stars somewhere near the celestial equator due south or slightly east and west, but not below 45 degrees elevation.

-For portable setups, we believe that our GTO Quick Star Drift Method using the Meridian Delay Feature and a Finderscope (found in the keypad documentation as noted above) is a much more practical approach in terms of providing highly accurate alignment and still leaving enough time to actually get some imaging done.
-A permanent observatory setup where long unguided exposures are taken may still benefit from a final tweaking using the traditional star drift method (as modified by the 45 degree elevation recommendation above) or from a software enhanced variant like the PEMProTM Pole Align Wizard that allows a CCD to measure and calculate the drift much faster than can be done at the eyepiece.
+To obtain more accurate results, choose stars somewhere near the celestial equator due south or slightly east and west, but not below 45 degrees elevation. - For portable setups, we believe that our GTO Quick Star Drift Method using the Meridian Delay Feature and a Finderscope (found in the keypad documentation as noted above) is a much more practical approach in terms of providing highly accurate alignment and still leaving enough time to actually get some imaging done.
+A permanent observatory setup where long unguided exposures are taken may still benefit from a final tweaking using the traditional star drift method (as modified by the 45 degree elevation recommendation above) or from a software enhanced variant like the PEMProTM Pole Align Wizard that allows a CCD to measure and calculate the drift much faster than can be done at the eyepiece. - DRIFT ALIGNMENT R.A.
+CORRECTION METHOD Please see the Technical Support page of our website for the instructions to this alignment technique.
+This will provide the highest precision of polar alignment with the least amount of drift within 45 degrees of the zenith (where most imaging is done).
+Note: This and the "Pole Align Wizard" are the preferred alignment method when tweaking the RAPAS orthogonality.